Zezombye/blog/articles/overpy.md

 On April 24, 2019, Blizzard introduced the Overwatch Workshop: a scripting platform allowing players to create their own gamemodes in Overwatch (a TF2-like game).

-Unlike traditional programming languages, it is an event-driven system where there is no clear “linear” execution path of the code.
+Unlike traditional programming languages, it is an event-driven system where there is no clear "linear" execution path of the code.
 This is necessary to accommodate the nature of the game: the Workshop is not a general programming language like C or Java, but a domain-specific language made solely for Overwatch custom games.

 Workshop scripts are made of rules, where each rule has one or multiple conditions.
 When all conditions are true, the actions (instructions) run.